sanjayankur31/ankursinha.in/content/using-surfmex-with-octave-3.rst

 :date: 2012-08-22 07:47
 :author: ankur
 :category: Tech
-:tags: Fedora, octave, surf
+:tags: Fedora
-:tags: Fedora, octave, surf
+:tags: Fedora
-:tags: Fedora, octave, surf
+:tags: Fedora
-:tags: Fedora, octave, surf
+:tags: Fedora
 :slug: using-surfmex-with-octave-3

 This isn't so much as for others as it's a "note to self".